 - 1. Is the SPRO contract in the IG recommended form?
 If "No" see Q&A 43. - 2.
 Has the SPRO provided evidence of insurance?
 Q&A 44. - 3.
-Has the SPRO provided a clean-up response tariff?
+Has the SPRO provided a clean-up response tariff and has it been assessed and finalised by ITOPF?
 Q&A 62. - 4.
 Does the contract provide for standby/retainer fees?
 Q&A 61 & 62. - 5.
 Is the person signing the contract the Legal Representative of the owner/operator?
 If not is the person signing on behalf of the owner/operator either the Legal Representative of the registered owner's/operator's branch company or office or, a legally authorised Agent (Q&A 10-19)? - 6.
 Has the owner's chosen agent been provided with an LOA?
 Q&A 20.